 There are two main types of flat feet:

-• Rigid flat feet You cannot form an arch and the joints in your foot have a limited range of motion.
+- Rigid flat feet They cannot form an arch and the joints in the foot have a limited range of motion.
 This type of flatfoot is rarer and tends to be related to structural problems such as a tarsal coalition, which is a fusion of bones in the foot.

 How to know if you have flat feet